 Selecting The Clubs, What To Look Out For

 Dusting off an old set of clubs from your ever-growing collection, or a set that was inherited from gramps, may not be the ideal solution.
-There will come a time in the future where this can happen, just not right now.
+There will come a time in the future when this can happen, just not right now.

 Comfort Over Form

 It is important for Junior to feel comfortable with the equipment to be utilized.
-Ensure that the shaft characteristics, grip, length, and flex, are suited to their posture and height making them feel comfortable at address.
+Ensure that the shaft characteristics, grip, length, and flex are suited to their posture and height, making them feel comfortable at address.

 Consider The Set Make-Up